Over 1,500 Successful Interventions

 - Environmental changes — Changes in the environment can spur mental health symptoms.
-Seemingly innocuous changes — seasonal changes, a new roommate, etc. — as well a big change like quarantine, moving, or working in a new office — can all cause mental health issues to increase.
+Seemingly innocuous changes — seasonal changes, a new roommate, etc. — as well as a big change like quarantine, moving, or working in a new office — can all cause mental health issues to increase.

 - Drug and alcohol use — Many people who live with mental health conditions self-medicate with drugs and alcohol, which can make mental health issues worse.
-Withdrawal symptoms may supercharge anxiety and depression, while using in general may interfere with medications that usually work well.
+Withdrawal symptoms may supercharge anxiety and depression, while using, in general, may interfere with medications that usually work well.
 Drug and alcohol use often create a cycle that’s tough to break for a person who deals with mental health issues.
 When their mental health symptoms get worse, they may use to feel better.
 Using creates a continuation of mental health issues, which further spurs the urge to use.
-Over time, this cycle can result in increased tolerance for their substance of choice, which can result in dangerous levels of use that may increase the risk for overdose.
+Over time, this cycle can result in increased tolerance for their substance of choice, which can result in dangerous levels of use that may increase the risk of overdose.

 Does Your Loved One Need A Mental Health Intervention?